The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Universal results for the quasiperiodic spinful chains

-For the first case, when $\Pi_{j}$ are uniform, the leading dispersion is $\cos Lk_{x}\cos Lk_{y}$ with energy-independent coefficient.
-This arises from the product of $L$ factors of $p_{j}$ and $L$ factors of $m_{j}$, contributing a total of $2L$ elements, leaving no room for energy-dependent terms.
+In the first scenario, for the uniform $\Pi_{j}$, the leading dispersion $\cos Lk_{x}\cos Lk_{y}$ emerges from products of exactly $L$ factors of $p_{j}$ (each contributing $e^{ik_x}$) and $L$ factors of $m_{j}$ (each contributing $e^{ik_y}$).
+Thus the momentum terms are exhausted, leaving no momentum dependence of the coefficients, namely, being energy-independent.

-In the second case, where both $\Pi_j$ and $M_j$ are purely quasiperiodic, the leading dispersion involves terms such as $\cos 2Lk_x \cos Lk_y$, $\cos Lk_x \cos 2Lk_y$, and $\cos 2Lk_x \cos 2Lk_y$, all of which have energy-independent coefficients.
-First, $\cos Lk_x \cos Lk_y$ vanishes due to QP hopping in the hopping coupling matrix, which ensures that $p_j$ contribute both $k_x$ and $k_y$ simultaneously.
-This dispersion arises from the product of $L$ factors of $p_{j}$ and $E$, which is prohibited by chiral symmetry and thus vanishes.
-The leading contributions to the critical states are therefore $\cos Lk_{x}\cos2Lk_{y}$ and $\cos2Lk_{x}\cos Lk_{y}$.
-The first term corresponds to the product of $L$ factors of $p_{j}$ and $m_{j}$, resulting in $2L$ terms and leaving no room for additional contributions.
-Therefore, the coefficient for this term is energy-independent.
-Similarly, the second term originates from the product of $2L$ factors of $p_{j}$, and it generically leads to both $\cos2Lk_{x}\cos Lk_{y}$ and $\cos2Lk_{x}\cos2Lk_{y}$, both of which are energy-independent~\cite{footnote_rg}.
+In the second scenario, where both $\Pi_j$ and $M_j$ are purely QP, the leading dispersions include terms such as $\cos 2Lk_x \cos Lk_y$ and $\cos 2Lk_x \cos 2Lk_y$~\cite{footnote_dispersion}, both of which are energy-independent.
+The dispersion $\cos Lk_x \cos 2Lk_y$ arises from product of $L$ factors of $p_{j}$ (each contributing $e^{ik_x}e^{ik_y}$) and $L$ factors of $m_{j}$ (each contributing $e^{ik_y}$), containing exactly $2L$ factors, and thus remains free of energy-dependent terms.
+Similarly, the dispersion $\cos2Lk_{x}\cos2Lk_{y}$ originates from product of $2L$ factors of $p_{j}$ (each contributing $e^{ik_x}e^{ik_y}$), and the coefficient is still energy-independent.
+Consequently, critical states also exhibit energy-independent transitions, eliminating the presence of MEs.

-The proof of the criterion highlights the crucial role of chiral symmetry in the absence of MEs.
-It provides general guidelines for realizing pure phases without MEs, as well as coexisting phases with MEs.
-One approach is to directly break the condition by adding higher QP frequencies or by introducing QP modulation with a constant.
-A more nontrivial approach involves breaking the chiral symmetry of the spectrum, which can be achieved by introducing spin-conserved hopping or QP chemical potential into the Hamiltonian.
+The proof of the criterion highlights the crucial role of chiral(-like) symmetry in excluding MEs for the present spinful quasiperiodic systems.
+It therefore provides general guidelines for realizing pure phases without MEs, as well as coexisting phases with MEs.
+For coexisting phases, one way to realize is to directly break the condition by adding higher QP frequencies to the system.
+Alternatively, one may break the chiral(-like) symmetry of the system by introducing spin-conserved hopping terms or QP chemical potential into the Hamiltonian~\cite{footnote_chiral}.